-The child does not want to grow, does not want to raise his shoulders and forces the spine to bend somewhere between the two axis.
+The child does not want to grow, does not want to raise his shoulders, and forces the spine to bend somewhere between the two axes.
 The spine continues to grow but the child does not grow in height.
 “I don’t want to be an adult if this is the way it is”.

 Had To Mature sooner